 The promised Holy Spirit was poured out spectacularly on the Day of Pentecost: “And when the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance… But this is that which was spoken by the prophet Joel; And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams: And on my servants and on my handmaidens I will pour out in those days of my Spirit; and they shall prophesy” Acts 2:1-4, 16-18.

-As for prophets and prophecy no longer applying today, other than what is set out in scripture, the canon of which is now, unlike then, complete, while this may be the view of some, cessation of gifts like prophecy with obvious super natural connotations may well tie in with unbelief in a God that speaks today, it is not something (in the author’s understanding) that has scriptural warrant even though the gift of prophecy has been widely abused and, as we will later reflect, there are many false prophets, just as Jesus warned.
+As for prophets and prophecy no longer applying today, other than what is set out in scripture, the canon of which is now, unlike then, complete, while this may be the view of some, cessation of gifts like prophecy, with obvious super natural connotations. may well tie in with unbelief in a God that speaks in that way today, it is not something (in the author’s understanding) that has scriptural warrant, even though the gift of prophecy has been widely abused and, as we will later reflect, there have been many false prophets, just as Jesus warned.
+Having to deal with false prophets (as well as teachers) was something the Early Church faced, and thereafter until the time when Jesus comes again.
 As for what constitutes true prophecy and why it is needed to today, this is a subject we will return to in the final chapter.
-As for specific prophecies, such as in Matthew 24 and some parts of the Book of Revelation, we will visit this in Chapter 15.
-But to complete this chapter, we will return to the two Johns, who we identified earlier as having something substantially prophetic to say, starting with John the Baptist.
+As for specific prophecies, such as in Matthew 24 and some parts of the Book of Revelation, we will re-visit this in Chapter 15.
+But to complete this chapter, we will return to the two Johns, who we identified earlier as having something substantially prophetic to say, and we start with John the Baptist.

 John’s ministry was indeed a remarkable one.
 It was he who prepared the way for Israel’s Messiah.
 He declared in John 1:23 “I am the voice of one crying in the wilderness, Make straight the way of the Lord, as said the prophet Esaias”.
 Not only is John foretold in Isaiah 40:3 “The voice of him that crieth in the wilderness, Prepare ye the way of the Lord, make straight in the desert a highway for our God” but Jesus affirms this to be the case when he refers to Malachi 3:1 “Behold, I will send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come”.